-In February 2011, the City contracted with AKS Engineering & Forestry, LLC.
-(AKS) to perform a timber inventory and valuation assessment of the watershed.
+In February 2011, the City contracted with AKS Engineering & Forestry (AKS) to perform a timber inventory and valuation assessment of the watershed.
 The purpose of this assessment was to inventory the timber resource and estimate its current value.
 The assessment determined that the property contains a significant amount of high value timber.
-Given the valuation of the timber resource, the City again contracted with AKS to develop a forest management plan that generates periodic income from the sale of wood products while protecting the sensitive nature of the watershed.
+Given the valuation of the timber resource, the City directed AKS to develop a forest plan.
+These goals are to: